tmclean85/Resume-app/README.md

 ## My resume web app
 Built using React, implemented Redux to handle state, styled with Material UI, responsive design.
+The Github API was used in order to dynamically render all of my repos on the project page, as well as certain information and links.

 This is meant to function as my resume, however if you like feel free to download and npm install / npm start.